 Instructions

 - To make the cookie dough, place softened butter in the bowl of a stand mixer and beat until smooth.
 Add almond flour and mix.
-Then add icing (powdered) sugar, ground allspice, salt, all-purpose flour, egg, and mix until the dough becomes homogeneous.
+Then add icing (powdered) sugar, ground allspice, salt, all-purpose flour, and egg, and mix until the dough becomes homogeneous.

-- Using a rolling pin, roll the dough between two sheets of parchment paper to the thickness of about ⅕ inch/5 mm.
+- Using a rolling pin, roll the dough between two sheets of parchment paper to a thickness of about â…• inch (5 mm).
 Refrigerate for 2 hours.

 - Place ornaments on a wire rack to cool down.
-Then thread red and white striped twine, a ribbon, a string, lace, or raffia through the hole in each cookie, tie the ends, and hang cookies in the tree.
+Then thread red and white striped twine, a ribbon, a string, lace, or raffia through the hole in each cookie, tie the ends and hang cookies in the tree.
 You can tie each cookie individually or use finished ornaments to make an edible holiday garland.

 Notes